What is Black Hat SEO? 20 Risky Tactics to Avoid for Long-Term Success

 • Clickbait

-Clickbait means an impressive and noticeable headline written to tempt the users to click on the link.
-This is a copywriting approach often used to draw attention by overemphasizing a topic in order to encourage a visitor to click on a link that leads to irrelevant content.
+Clickbait is an impressive and noticeable headline written to tempt users to click on the link.
+This is a copywriting approach often used to draw attention by overemphasizing a topic to encourage a visitor to click on a link that leads to irrelevant content.
 Methods such as these are used to bring in income derived from the number of clicks.
-It is an algorithm excessively used in tabloids and makes up a huge chunk of what is Black Hat SEO.
+It is an algorithm excessively used in tabloids and makes up a huge chunk of what is black hat SEO.

 • Guest Post Spam